philipvanderbroek/philipvanderbroek.github.io/transformer.md

 The final design was a completely new experience for data analysts.
 The main improvements were:

  - **Better search and discovery paths** so users can find the transform they’re looking for.
- - **More support and documentation** integrated into the app so users can understand and learn the features.
+ - **More support and documentation** integrated into the app so users can learn and understand the features.
- - **A better panel layout** creating a unified, focused experience and workflow
+ - **A better panel layout** creating a unified, focused experience and workflow.

 The flexibility and assistance of the Builder broke the confines of the rigid scripting language by **catering to how analysts think about crafting cleaning steps** rather than forcing them into an experience oriented around the technical system.